South America, the unique wine tour to Argentina & Chile!

 - Local English speaking guide

-- Wine guiding and wine tutoring by BKWine’s expert guide and co-founder, Britt Karlsson (see more below)
+- Wine guiding and wine tutoring by BKWine’s expert guides and founders, Britt Karlsson and Per Karlsson (see more below)

 (*) Comfortable private tourism coach.